jjibrah/hvacc/prd-docs.md

 The first release serves **one hospital**.
 Hospital ownership must remain explicit throughout the architecture so the solution can later be repeated across hospitals without redesigning its core data and authorization model.

 Multi-hospital onboarding, hospital switching, and general cross-hospital administration are not part of the first release.

+This is a private, non-production learning project.
+The project developer acts as product owner, technical owner, and provisional security reviewer.
+All hospital, caller, patient, appointment, and clinical content is synthetic and is not approved for real-world medical use.

 ### 1.3 Reference-project boundary